 - Pelvic organ prolapse - changes to the supporting structure of the pelvic organs resulting in a sensation of something coming down within the vagina.
 This can also cause urinary or bowel symptoms such as difficulties emptying the bladder or bowel fully / easily.

-We ask that you watch this educational video and start implementing the advice that is relevant to you straight away.
+We ask that you watch this educational video and complete your bladder diary.
+Start implementing the advice that is relevant to you straight away.
 This video is the start of your treatment and symptoms can often start to improve from following this advice.
-Please then complete your bladder diary and contact us to arrange a one-to-one follow up with one of our specialist physiotherapists to assess you and tailor your treatment.
+We will contact you to arrange a one-to-one appointment with one of our specialist physiotherapists to assess you and tailor your treatment.

 These educational videos are part of the Pelvic Pain Class and only to be used by patients referred into the Pelvic Health Physiotherapy service at Ashford and St Peter’s Hospital.

 - Persistent Pelvic Pain Presentation

 "Sappheiros - Embrace" is under a Creative Commons (cc-by)